Ever wondered why nitro cold brew looks like a stout, tastes naturally sweet, and kicks harder than your average iced coffee?

 If you're interested in learning about the flavor profile of cold brew coffee, learn how to heat cold brew without ruining the flavor

-Why nitro cold brew is less acidic
+Why is nitro cold brew less acidic?

 Nitro enthusiasts claim there is less acid in nitro, but what could cause the acidity to be lower?

 Is there a simple explanation, or do you need a chemistry background to understand terms like “deprotonated acid,” “radical scavenging capacity,” and “CQA isomer concentrations?”
-Not really.

 Nitro has less acid because hot brew methods extract more acids from the beans.
-These acids could be responsible for the increased levels of antioxidants in hot coffee.

 However, these deprotonated acids also remove more acid from the beans, which becomes part of the coffee you drink.